 The Armasight Sirius multi-purpose night-vision monocular is a Gen 2+ image intensifier that offers maximum features for the lowest possible cost.
 The Sirius night-vision optic can be helmet-mounted, handheld or weapon- mounted and fits optional 3X, 5X or 8X lenses as needed.
 The unit adapts for camera use and runs off of standard CR123 or AA batteries.

 The Wilcox MUM-14 mounting bridge allows attachment of night-vision devices to tactical helmets as either monocular or binocular systems.
 This bridge fits into a standard G24 mount and offers multiple adjustments for a custom fit.
 The MUM-14 mounting bridge also allows the operator to flip up the night-vision gear, which stows flat against the helmet when not in use.

 Ryan Flowers at Galac-Tac is the guy who made everything look cool for the Boba Fett rig.
-A self-described sculptor and carpenter with an obvious science-fiction addiction, this dude makes some of the coolest stuff I have ever seen.
+A self-described sculptor and carpenter with an obvious sci-fi addiction, this dude makes some of the coolest stuff I have ever seen.
 His passion is to create futuristic yet functional battle armor and helmets.
-His products look like they fell off the set of your favorite science-fiction blockbuster, yet at the end of the day they really do work.
+His products look like they fell off the set of your favorite sci-fi blockbuster; yet at the end of the day they really do work.

 The gulf between fantasy and reality is not quite so broad as perhaps we once thought.
-Live weapons and functional sensor and communications systems give life to what was once thought to be the sole purview of movie makers.
+Live weapons and functional sensor and comms systems give life to what was once thought to be the sole purview of movie makers.
 If these guys can produce something this awesome, I wonder what our special operators might use in the future.

 For More Information